Skip to main content Skip to search Skip to main navigation

 LEMONS

-Lemons are not only suitable for marinating grilled food and as a filling for grilled fish, but also for cleaning the grill grate.
+Lemons are not only ideal for marinating grilled food and as a filling for grilled fish, but also for cleaning the grill grate.
 To do this, rub the metal bars with a halved lemon and leave for around two hours.
 Dirt can then be wiped off with a sponge or microfibre cloth.

 * Statutory price refers to our previous sales price or the manufacturer's recommended retail price (RRP).